saptak/envddext/docs/troubleshooting-guide.md

 ### LoadBalancer Configuration Issues (e.g., MetalLB)

 **Symptoms:**
-- UI shows "LoadBalancer Not Configured" even after attempting configuration.
+- UI shows "LoadBalancer Not Configured" or an inaccurate "Configured" status (e.g., "Provider: UNKNOWN" but still marked "Configured").
+- Gateways are "FAILED" with "AddressNotAssigned" because they don't receive an external IP.
+- Errors during MetalLB configuration via the UI dialog, such as:
+    - JavaScript TypeErrors (e.g., "e.includes is not a function").
+    - Ambiguous messages like "Output: [[object Object]], Error: []".
+    - The "Configure LoadBalancer" button might be missing even when the status is "NOT CONFIGURED" and an error is present.
 - Errors like "Failed to install MetalLB" or issues applying `IPAddressPool`/`L2Advertisement`.
-- Gateways do not receive an external IP address.

 **Architectural Context:**
 - **Initial MetalLB Manifest & Wait**: The `metallb-native.yaml` manifest and `kubectl wait` commands are applied using the **host's `kubectl`** (via `ddClient.extension.host.cli.exec()`).
 The `--validate=false` flag is used for the initial manifest to bypass potential K8s API connection issues from within a VM for schema validation (though this specific apply is now a host operation).